AQEEL-AWAN2362/Sentiment-Analysis-Web-App/readme.txt

 ⭐ Show Your Support

-If you like this project, give it a star ⭐ on GitHub https://github.com/AQEEL-AWAN2362/Sentiment-Analysis-Web-App and follow me on Hugging Face  [link]
+If you like this project, give it a star ⭐ on GitHub https://github.com/AQEEL-AWAN2362/Sentiment-Analysis-Web-App and follow me on Hugging Face  https://huggingface.co/spaces/Aqeelengineer/sementic_analysis_web_app